sassoftware/visual-analytics-sdk/documentation/docs/guides/export-report-package.md

 #### Using your custom fonts

 Use the [@font-face](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) in your CSS to define the font (or fonts) that are used by the report content.
-This means you must know the `font-family` name and have access to the font files.
+This means that you must know the `font-family` name and have access to the font files.

 ```html
 <style>